REQUEST A FREE DEMOREQUEST A FREE DEMO

 Kuwait's Vision 2035

-As part of its strategy for economic diversification and development, Kuwait's Vision 2035 includes ambitious infrastructure plans, such as the creation of new islands, ports, and cities, that are expected to generate up to 400,000 jobs.
+As part of its economic diversification strategy, Kuwait’s Vision 2035 outlines ambitious infrastructure developments including the creation of new islands, ports, and cities designed to generate up to 400,000 jobs.
+To support these goals, the country plans to invest over US$100 billion by 2035.

 New Projects in Saudi Arabia